Pr0xximity999/Quartz/content/School/Year 2/S1/Computer Networks/2 - IP Networks.md

   - taal/engels
   - language/english
 ---
-Computers are digital systems, which means that they at their base can only hold two values: 1's and 0's, a HIGH or LOW electrical signal.
+Computers are digital systems, which means that at their base they can only hold two values: 1's and 0's, a HIGH or LOW electrical signal.

 # Digit number systems
-This is the so called 2-digit number system, or base 2.<Br>Most humans count in base 10, 0-9 and then one number to the left.
+Digital systems use the so called 2-digit number system, or base 2.<Br>Most humans count in base 10, 0-9 and then one number to the left.
 Every number to the left is the base to the power of its position:
 - 0 to the left is $10^{0}=1$.
 Anything to the power 0 is 1.
 - 1 to the left is $10^{1}=10$.
 - 5 to the left is $10^{5}=100000$